germeeai/aie7-/15_A2A_LangGraph/README.md

 What are the core components of an `AgentCard`?

+In the A2A protocol, an AgentCard is like the business card or profile of your AI agent — it tells clients what the agent is, what it can do, and how to talk to it.
+The core components of an AgentCard are: name - The agent’s name (e.g., "General Purpose Agent") description - A short explanation of what the agent does url - The base URL where the agent’s API can be reached version - The agent’s version (e.g., "1.0.0") default_input_modes - The types of input the agent accepts (e.g., ["text/plain"]) default_output_modes - The types of output the agent produces capabilities - Features the agent supports, like streaming or push_notifications skills - A list of AgentSkill objects, each describing a tool or ability (name, description, examples, tags)

+Together, these tell the outside world: who the agent is, what it knows, and how you can use it

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?

+A2A is important because it gives AI agents a standard way to talk, share tasks, and send answers, so they can work with different apps or each other smoothly.
+Without it, every AI would be stuck in its own system, making them harder to connect or use together.

 ### 🚧 Advanced Build: